Fire Emblem Awakening: Gameplay

-In Fire Emblem Awakening, the player begins the game as one of the central characters, a customizable Avatar: while the character's default name is Robin, their name, gender, hair color, features, and voice can all be customized.
+In Fire Emblem Awakening, the player begins as one of the central characters, a customizable Avatar: while the character's default name is Robin, their name, gender, hair color, features, and voice can all be customized.
 There are two modes of play: Casual Mode and Classic Mode.
 In Classic Mode, characters defeated in battle are permanently dead and unable to be used for the rest of the game.
 Casual Mode enables the player to disable permanent character deaths, with fallen units being restored after the completion of a battle.
 When Chrom or the Avatar character dies in battle in any mode, the player receives a "Game Over" message and must restart the battle.
 The game has multiple difficulty levels, with the three standard modes being Normal, Hard and Lunatic; a fourth difficulty level, Lunatic+, is unlocked after completing the game on Lunatic mode.
 The playing mode and difficulty level are selected at the beginning of a new game.

 After the player is given access to a party of characters, they travel across a world map to both new and old locations.
 The time of day on the world map is synced to the player's time zone and time of day.
 New locations can contain main story missions as well as side stories, where new characters can be recruited.
 Previously visited locations have shops where the player can acquire new weapons, and can also contain random enemy skirmishes.
 Between missions, players can go to a customizable central base called the Barracks, where they can watch scenes between characters and perform various activities.
 Excluding characters included in downloadable content, the player can recruit forty-nine characters; twenty-eight in the main story and twenty-one in Paralogues.
 The game features multiple uses of the Nintendo 3DS-exclusive SpotPass and StreetPass functions via the world map.
 During navigation, the player can encounter other players and interact with them via StreetPass.
 The player can do battle with a party of up to ten characters from another player's world, with the winner gaining access to the party.
 Avatars can also be either befriended or defeated in battle, and loaned out to other players using this function.